ZYZhaoYou/zhaoyou.github.io/index.md

 -You Zhao and Hiroshige Dan#, Optimization model for emergency vehicle allocation with integration of dispatch, The Summer seminar of Operations Research Society of Japan, Japan, 2018/10/2-4 (in Japanese).

 ## Scholarship and award
+-China National Scholarship，2022

+-First class academic scholarship for Postgraduates of Guangdong University of Technology，2022

 -Visiting student supported by CSC，2021

 -Guangdong University of Technology Graduate Innovation top talent，2021